evancz/guide.elm-lang.org/architecture/user_input/README.md

 # The Elm Architecture + User Input

-This section is all about user input.
-Reacting to button clicks.
-Handling input in text fields.
-Checking all sorts of boxes.
-Etc.
+Your web app is going to need to deal with user input.
+This section will get you familiar with The Elm Architecture in the context of things like:

+  - Buttons
+  - Text Fields
+  - Check Boxes
+  - Radio Buttons
+  - etc.

-We will be working through a few friendly examples.
-They gradually introduce the most crucial concepts in The Elm Architecture, so it should be a nice learning curve if you go in order.
+The following examples build gradually, so it should be a nice learning curve if you go in order.
 Let's begin!